openstack-infra/zuul/doc/source/user/config.rst

   roles: a Galaxy role, which is simply a role that is installed from Ansible Galaxy, or a Zuul role, which is a role provided by a project managed by Zuul.
-Zuul roles are able to benefit from speculative merging and cross-project dependencies when used by jobs in untrusted projects.
+Zuul roles are able to benefit from speculative merging and cross-project dependencies when used by playbooks in untrusted projects.

+  In the case of job inheritance or variance, the roles used for each of the playbooks run by the job will be only those which were defined along with that playbook.
+If a child job inherits from a parent which defines a pre and post playbook, then the pre and post playbooks it inherits from the parent job will run only with the roles that were defined on the parent.
+If the child adds its own pre and post playbooks, then any roles added by the child will be available to the child's playbooks.
+This is so that a job which inherits from a parent does not inadvertantly alter the behavior of the parent's playbooks by the addition of conflicting roles.

   A project which supplies a role may be structured in one of two
   configurations: a bare role (in which the role exists at the root of